Wolf-of-Valiance/Useful-Resources/README.md

 # Practical Resources
-A collection of resources to enhance Ethical Hacking/Pentesting/Red Teaming and Blue Teaming-based skillsets.
+A collection of resources to enhance Ethical Hacking/Pentesting/Red Teaming and Blue Teaming-based skillset

 https://tryhackme.com/